kocovskiemil/steve-isea/README.md

 The project is distributed under [GPL](LICENSE.txt) and is free to use.
 If you are going to deploy it we are happy to see the [logo](website/logo/managed-by-steve.pdf) on a charge point.

-## Relation to Powerfill

-[Powerfill](https://powerfill.co/) is a SaaS company to expand beyond the basics of SteVe: While SteVe covers the basics of OCPP functionality in a DIY sense, Powerfill offers more and enterprise features with ease of use.
-[See the announcement](https://github.com/steve-community/steve/issues/1643) and [sign up for early access](https://powerfill.co/early-access/).

 ### Charge Point Support

 Electric charge points using the following OCPP versions are supported: